purpletue/p-package-manager/README.md

 ## Notes

 - `-u` ignores any additional arguments (it always runs a full system upgrade)
-- `-ai/ar/as` requires `yay` to be installed on Arch-based systems (of cask on homebrew).
+- `-ai/ar/as` requires `yay` to be installed on Arch-based systems (or cask on homebrew).
 Install it with:
   ```bash
   git clone https://aur.archlinux.org/yay.git && cd yay && makepkg -si
   ```